jraporta/Blackjack/README.md

 Create a reactive Spring Boot API for a Blackjack game.

+## ♠️♥️Description♦️♣️

+This API enables **multiplayer Blackjack games**, bringing the excitement of the casino to your application.
+Players can:

+- Place **bets** before the croupier deals the cards.
+- Interact using classic game actions like **hit**, **stand**, **double**, **split**, and **surrender**, following the widely accepted rules of Blackjack.
+- Play in a dynamic, real-time environment with other players.

+Whether you're simulating a casino or integrating a card game into your platform, this API provides the core mechanics needed to manage and play Blackjack seamlessly.

 ## 💻Technologies

-- Spring WebFlux
+- Frameworks & Libraries: Spring WebFlux, Swagger, Mockito, JUnit
-- MongoDB
-- MongoDB Atlas
-- MySQL
+- Databases: MongoDB, MongoDB Atlas, MySQL
-- Maven
-- Postman
-- Swagger
-- Docker
-- Docker Compose
+- Tools: Maven, Postman, Docker, Docker Compose
-- Maven
+- CI/CD: GitHub Actions
-- Github actions

 ## 📋Requirements

-- Docker Desktop (for Windows and macOS) or Docker Engine (for Linux) must be installed.
+- Docker: Docker Desktop (Windows and macOS) or Docker Engine (Linux).

 ## 🛠️Installation